 The mantis raised a brow disconcertingly at his grim tone.
 "You're your own species?"

 A slow, hesitant nod.
 "I am the result of man's attempt to play God on orders.
 I am half-Mew, but the other I am ashamed to say is human."

 "Human?
 So wait... you're saying—"

 Mewtwo tore his eyes away toward the mantis' direction.
-"This lake may have given me life, Scyther, but there are certain blessings given to God's creatures that you know you are forbidden to receive because you are Man's creature, and Man is opposite of God.
+"This lake may have given me life, Scyther, but there are certain blessings given to God's creatures that I know I am forbidden to receive because I am Man's creature, and Man is opposite of God.
 I may feel this affection you say I have, but I may never receive it."

 Scyther shook his head.
 "But you are able to.
 If my grandfather is a clone like you said, then what he was blessed with will be given to you."

 "Your grandfather had no serious sin upon his shoulders, no shadow of regret in the back of his conscious.
 Everything he ever did was of my own doing, my will over-powering his."
 He turned back his attention to Mew, who was holding onto the Caterpie's front suctions to help him hop.
 "I killed and controlled life by my own agency.
 I bring nothing but destruction in my wake.
 Were I to have a mate, even a child, neither of them would last very long by my hands.
 I am a cursed being doomed to desire but not receive.
 What I did to Mew was as such.
 My desire was not returned, at least not in the way I had hoped it would.
 That, my friend, is my human side..."